nilsmehlhorn/blog/posts/observe-directive/index.md

 </ng-template>
 ```

-Besides ending up with less code we get some advantages.
-Let's have at look at them one by one and see how they're working.
+Using this method is already a nicely declarative way of handling observables.
+Let's have a look at its advantages one by one and see how they're working.

 ### No Subscription Management